 3. The quantified objective for rehabilitation is estimated based on implementation of Program 6.
+250 for rehabilitation through Rebuilding Together Silicon Valley and 50 for energy efficiency and weatherization upgrades.

 4. The quantified objective for preservation is estimated based on implementation of Program 11 and the need to preserve the affordable housing units at Sunnyhills Apartments.
+It also includes 100 units protected through targeted outreach and counseling services to tenants and landlords in Programs 7 and 8.